Economy of the Song dynasty: Cash crops

-Cotton was introduced from Hainan Island into central China.
+Cotton was introduced from Hainan into central China.
 Cotton flowers were collected, pits removed, beaten loose with bamboo bows, drawn into yarns and weaved into cloth called "jibei"."
-The cotton jibei made in Hainan has great variety, the cloth has great width, often dyed into brilliant colors, stitching up two pieces make a bedspread, stitching four pieces make a curtain Hemp was also widely planted and made into linen.
+The cotton jibei made in Hainan has great variety, the cloth has great width, often dyed into brilliant colors, stitching up two pieces make a bedspread, stitching four pieces make a curtain Hemp was also widely planted and made into textile.
 Independent mulberry farms flourished in the Mount Dongting region in Suzhou.
 The mulberry farmers did not make a living on farmland, but instead they grew mulberry trees and bred silkworm to harvest silk.

 Sugarcane first appeared in China during the Warring States period.
 During the Song dynasty, Lake Tai valley was famous for the sugarcane cultivated.
 Song writer Wang Zhuo described in great detail the method of cultivating sugarcane and how to make cane sugar flour from sugarcane in his monography "Classic of Sugar" in 1154, the first book about sugar technology in China.

 With the growth of cities, high value vegetable farms sprung up in the suburbs.
 In southern China, on average one mu of paddy farm land supported one man, while in the north about three mu for one man, while one mu of vegetable farm supported three men.